cyberark/conjur-openapi-spec/CONTRIBUTING.md

 ### Environment Setup

 Setup the development environment using the `start` script.
-The script starts a Swagger UI
+The script starts a Swagger Editor
 container, used to the edit the OpenAPI spec, and stands up a new instance of Conjur to test the
 spec against.